 |Trade Accounts Receivable||Trade Accounts Receivable

 The Company maintains an allowance for doubtful accounts for estimated losses inherent in its accounts receivable portfolio.
 In establishing the required allowance, management considers historical losses adjusted to take into account current market conditions, customers’ financial condition and current receivable aging and payment patterns.
 Additions to the allowance for doubtful accounts are recorded to Selling, administrative and other operating costs in the Consolidated Statement of Operations.
 The Company also maintains a sales allowance for specific customers related to billing disputes.
 The amount of the sales allowance is determined based on discount estimates and historical credits issued and additions to the sales allowance are recorded as a reduction to net revenue.
 Account balances are written off against the allowances when the Company believes it is probable the amount will not be received.
-As required under ASC 606, the Company changed its presentation to show this sales allowance as a liability, which is included in Accrued insurance and other in the Consolidated Balance Sheet.

 The entire disclosure for claims held for amounts due a entity, excluding financing receivables.
 Examples include, but are not limited to, trade accounts receivables, notes receivables, loans receivables.
 Includes disclosure for allowance for credit losses.

 Reference 1: http://www.xbrl.org/2009/role/commonPracticeRef